 Can Cancer Ever Be Ignored?
 By Shannnon Brownlee and Jeanne Lenzer / New York Times / October 5, 2011 Otis Webb Brawley, MD, Chief Medical and Scientific Officer of the American Cancer Society and Professor of Ocology and Epidemiology at Emory University has become the target of attacks because of his blunt and very public skepticism about the routine use of the PSA test to screen men for early.
 “I’m not against prostate-cancer screening,” Brawley says.
 “I’m against lying to men.
 I’m against exaggerating the evidence to get men to get screened.
 We should tell people what we know, what we don’t know and what we simply believe.
 Click here for the report

-Organizations Weigh In on USFSTF Breast Cancer Screening Guidelines A total of 20 national organizations have lined up for or against the new USPSTF guidlelines: For - 11 organizations (in alphabetical order): American Academy of Family Physicians, American Academy of Nurse Practitioners, American Academy of Physician Assistants, American College of Physicians, American College of Preventive Medicine, American Public Health Association, Breast Cancer Action, National Association of County and City Health Officials, National Breast Cancer Coalition, National Women's Health Network, Partnership for Prevention Public Health and the Institute Trust for America’s Health.
+Organizations Weigh In on Breast Cancer Screening Guidelines A total of 20 national organizations have lined up for or against the new USPSTF guidlelines: For - 12 organizations (in alphabetical order): American Academy of Family Physicians, American Academy of Nurse Practitioners, American Academy of Physician Assistants, American College of Physicians, American College of Obstetricians and Gynecologists.
+American College of Preventive Medicine, American Public Health Association, Breast Cancer Action, National Association of County and City Health Officials, National Breast Cancer Coalition, National Women's Health Network, Partnership for Prevention Public Health and the Institute Trust for America’s Health.
 The 11 are characterized by their general medicine representativeness in health and prevention and do not have a financial investment per se in screening mammography.
-Against - 9 organizations: All are specialty groups representing radiolgists (ACR, SBI), oncologists (NCI, NCCN, ASCO, ACOG.
-ACoS) or cancer support foundations (ACS, Komen).
+Against - 8 organizations: All are specialty groups representing radiolgists (ACR, SBI), oncologists (NCI, NCCN, ASCO, ACoS) or cancer support foundations (ACS, Komen).
 The organizations that defend the USPSTF point out that in contrary to the criticisms, the guidelines do not "recommend that women aged 40 to 49 not receive mammograms", that their "recommendations were intended to reduce costs by reducing the number of mammograms women will receive", that USPSTF members are "not qualified to make scientific recommendations or have other agendas," or that " no breast oncologists or radiologists were on the USPSTF."
 Diana Pettiti, MD, MPH, Vice Chair of the Task Force said at the House Energy and Commerce Subcommittee on Health hearing that radiologists were "consulted and reviewed the recommendations and had input."
-A OHSU team that updated the USPSTF included a breast cancer surgeon.
+The OHSU team that participated in updating the USPSTF Guidelines included a breast cancer surgeon.